Crying at the Discoteque: Sophie Ellis-Bextor version

 In September 2020, British singer Sophie Ellis-Bextor released a cover version as a single to promote her greatest hits album Songs from the Kitchen Disco.
-The cover was described as having "distinctive vocals and infectious charisma".
-It reached number 35 on the Scottish Singles Chart.

 Music video

 The song's music video was directed by Sophie Muller and was filmed in a day in seven London music venues: Bush Hall, Apollo Theatre, St Moritz, Clapham Grand, Heaven, Omeara, and the O2.
 In the clip, Sophie performs the song on stage to empty rooms, raising awareness of the effect that the COVID-19 pandemic was having on the live events industry at the time.